dgroomes/my-software/go/README.md

 * [x] DONE Can the algo be agnostic of case sensitivity?
 * [x] DONE What's up with whitespace handling?
 * [x] DONE Less pre-slicing
+* [ ] idea: posix-nushell-compatibility-checker.
+For prototypical commands (command plus string args) I don't want the noise of the Nu raw string.
+Just allow the original command to exist.